What Is MLOps and How to Leverage It for Your Machine Learning Projects

 The machine learning operations (MLOps) definition

-Before adopting MLOps, the company’s data scientists had to manually develop machine learning models, using different tools and libraries per each.
+Without MLOps, the company’s data scientists had to manually develop each machine learning model, using different tools and libraries per each.
 This approach led to inconsistencies and duplication of efforts.

 Testing was also done irregularly, often leading to missed bugs and errors that were only discovered in production.
 Integrating a trained and validated model into an existing system required manual intervention, resulting in delays and potential compatibility issues.
 As the infrastructure for model training and inference was handled separately by the IT team, the outcome was numerous inefficiencies and resource wastage.

-After implementing MLOps practices, the data science teams started collaborating using standardized tools and workflows, enabling them to develop and iterate on newly trained models efficiently.
+With MLOps practices implemented, the data science teams started collaborating using standardized tools and workflows, enabling them to develop and iterate on newly trained ML models efficiently.

 MLOps also allowed to automate three crucial parts of the company’s ML project: